ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

   - name: Adam Tunnah
     jobtitle: Costing Engineer
     bio: >-
-      He is our costing king, who although is fresh from completing his business apprenticeship, has already played a big part in driving down costs to secure new business. \
+      Adam is our costing king, who although is fresh from completing his business apprenticeship, has already played a big part in driving down costs to secure new business. \

-      \

       After a busy day at the office, Adam’s way of relaxing is playing a competitive game of COD, and enjoying a KFC Boneless Banquet!
     image: /img/team12.png